Potential Careers at AVEC

 - Upper-level managers require advanced degrees and/or years of on-the-job experience.

 AVEC’s board of directors believes in helping our students receive a higher education and annually awards up to $20,000 worth of scholarships.
-Information about our scholarship program is available on our Website.
+More information on our scholarship program is located on our Website under the “News” section.